Integral Movie Nights

 Co-Creation at the Seven Chakras

-Let’s watch and discuss a Netflix documentary about passion, purpose, and making the world a better place in partnerships with others/with a partner.
-No matter what we may personally think about Bill Gates, I find this series utterly inspiring.
-We will see how Bill lived his calling early on (to solve problems or absent absences), how he co-created with others, how he seemingly became more compassionate, how he met his wife Melinda, how they co-create in their foundation, and how he is now driven to make the world a better place.
-We will see his triumphs and even more so his failures and how he deals with both.
-Utterly fascinating and inspiring (to me).
+See how Bill lived his calling early on to solve problems or absent absences, how he co-created with others, how he seemingly became more compassionate, how he met his wife Melinda, how they co-created their foundation, and how he became driven to make the world a better place by partnering with researchers and philanthropists.
+See his triumphs and, even more significantly, his failures, and how he deals with both.
+You may find it surprisingly fascinating.

 Path to Healthy Relationships and Why they Matter